balfieri/aws/README.md

 <h3>Install Software On Your Master Instance</h3>

 <p>
-Log into the master instance and do this:
+Log into the master instance and install apps that aren't there and you might need such as C++:
 </p>

 <pre>